yesarpit/yesarpit.github.io/blog/2020-12-29-Atomic-Habits-Book-Summary/index.md

 Human brain like challenges but only those which are optimal for our capacity.
 Example: play tennis with 10yr kid - get bored
-Play with serena williams- loose motivaton
+Play with serena williams- loose motivation

 Hence we need to pick a lil more than our comfortable zone.